bvankuik/SQLiteExampleCityDatabase/README.md

 # Improvements

-Note that this code doesn't get a prize.
-Ideally, the tableview would iterate over the results and there wouldn't be an intermediary results array.
-Also, I'm pretty sure the preparing/binding/finalizing can be done more efficiently.
+Note that this code doesn't get a prize:
+* Ideally, the tableview would iterate over the results and there wouldn't be an intermediary results array
+* I'm pretty sure the preparing/binding/finalizing can be done more efficiently
+* Querying the database is done in the main thread and no busy indicator is shown

 # To create your own database